BSFS LOGO

 No. Most people dress comfortably in typical pedestrian clothing.
 Maybe 10% of people in the halls wear a costume and most of those are more fashion than theatrical in nature.

-3. What is the Masquerade at BALTICON; is it like a masquerade ball?
+3. What is the Masquerade at BALTICON?
+Is it like a masquerade ball?

 No. The masquerade is a costume competition with theatrical presentations lasting a minute or two.
-It is sort of like a fashion show where the models make the costume and create their own a theatrical presentation.
+It is sort of like a fashion show where the models make the costume and create their own theatrical presentation.

 4. Why don't you have media stars at BALTICON?